Flying Bat Cake

 - 1 package carrot cake mix (regular size)

 - 5 soft chocolate fudge cookies (about 3 inches)

 - 1 tube blue decorating gel

 - Prepare cake batter according to package directions.
 Pour into a greased 10-in. springform pan; place on a baking sheet.
-Bake at 350° for 35-40 minutes or until a toothpick inserted near the center comes out clean.
+Bake at 350° for 35-40 minutes or until a toothpick inserted in the center comes out clean.
 Cool for 10 minutes before removing sides of pan; invert onto a wire rack.
 Cool completely.

 - With a 2-in. bat-shaped cookie cutter, cut out five bats from cookies.
 Place cookie trimmings in a food processor.
 Cover and pulse until coarse crumbs form; set aside.

 - Set aside 1 tablespoon frosting.
 Frost top and sides of cake with remaining frosting; press reserved crumbs into sides.
 For moon, press a 4-in. round cookie cutter into frosting.
 Pipe blue gel over cake top for sky.
 With a narrow spatula, carefully spread gel over cake.
 Remove cookie cutter.
 Arrange bats on top.
 Using reserved frosting, pipe eyes on each bat.
-Yield: 10 servings.